Looking for an in-depth USA travel guide?

 Alternatively, you can drive through the Midwest and stop into some of the major national parks as you make your way through to San Francisco or Seattle.

 And for more of a straight shot across the country, there’s always US-50, or the Loneliest Road, running from Ocean City, MD to Sacramento, CA and passing through West Virginia, Ohio, Indiana, Illinois, Missouri, Kansas, Colorado, Utah, and Nevada.
-That’s one way to cross a bunch of states off your list!
+That’s one way to cross a bunch of states off your list and is a true highlight of any North America travel guide!

 Q: What are the best things to do in the USA?